justirma/goremoteli/content/post/how-to-deal-with-loneliness-as-a-remote-worker-maker-founder.md

 My name is Irma Mesa.
 I'm a Product Manager in the ed-tech space and I love love love talking to and meeting new people.
 I've learned a ton through my years being in tech, at times being the only woman on a team, working remote and having incredible mentors.
 Now, I'm paying it forward.

-I run remote consulting for companies and teams of all sizes, email me if you're interested.
+I run remote consulting for individuals, companies and teams of all sizes, [book me if you're interested.](https://goremote.li)

-And most recently inspired by Ali Spittel I've started running office hours, check it out [here](https://calendly.com/_justirma).

 Talk soon.

 Irma

---

-## About Me

-My name is Irma Mesa.
-I'm a Product Manager in the ed-tech space and I love love love talking to and meeting new people.
-I've learned a ton through my years being in tech, at times being the only woman on a team, working remote and having incredible mentors.
-Now, I'm paying it forward.

-I run remote consulting for individuals, companies and teams of all sizes, [book me if you're interested.](/workwithme/)

-Talk soon.

-Irma

-<iframe width="480" height="320" src="https://theweeklyhuman.substack.com/embed" frameborder="0" scrolling="no"></iframe>